 General

 Naming and addressing are important aspects in communication systems.
 A name identifies a communicating entity.
 An address identifies where that entity can be found.
 Names are mapped to addresses; this is known as the process of binding.
-Figure 2 shows the main elements of naming and addressing in DLMS/COSEM.
+Figure 2 shows the main elements of naming and addressing in DLMS®/COSEM.